-Marko Rukavina (PhD) was born in 1981 in Zagreb.
+Assistant professor Marko Rukavina (PhD) was born in 1981 in Zagreb.
 He received a Master of Architecture degree at the Faculty of Architecture, University of Zagreb in 2008.
 From 2009 to 2015 he was a research and teaching assistant at the Department of Urban and Spatial Planning and Landscape Architecture at the Faculty of Architecture, University of Zagreb.
 In 2015 he defended doctoral thesis titled “Archaeological heritage integration method in urban planning”.
-Since 2015 he is working as postdoctoral researcher at the Faculty of Architecture, University of Zagreb.
+From 2015 to 2019 he was a postdoctoral researcher at the Faculty of Architecture, University of Zagreb.
+In 2019 he became assistant professor.
 He is engaged in scientific research in the field of urban planning, spatial planning and landscape architecture with an emphasis on issues of integration and enhancement of archaeological heritage through urban and spatial planning methods.
 He is an author and co-author of scientific papers and he participated in several national and international scientific conferences.
 From 2009 to 2013 he was a member of the research project Urban and Landscape Heritage of Croatia as a part of European culture.
-Since 2014 he is a member of the research project Heritage Urbanism - Urban and Spatial Planning Models for Revival and Enhancement of Cultural Heritage (2032).
-As a teaching assistant he participates in undergraduate and graduate courses at the Faculty of Architecture in Zagreb and since 2009 he works also as an associate teaching assistant at the Faculty of Forestry, University of Zagreb.
+From 2014 to 2018 he was a member of the research project Heritage Urbanism - Urban and Spatial Planning Models for Revival and Enhancement of Cultural Heritage (HRZZ 2032).
+Since 2020 he is a member of the institutional scientific project of the Faculty of Architecture of the University of Zagreb Constitutive elements of architecture, urbanism and design.
+As an assistant professor he participates in undergraduate and graduate courses at the Faculty of Architecture in Zagreb and since 2009 he works also as an associate at the Faculty of Forestry, University of Zagreb.
 He perfected his scientific, professional and teaching abilities at the Faculty of Architecture University of Ljubljana (2015/2016), Faculty of Architecture Alghero University of Sassary (2017), Faculty of Geography and History Complutense University Madrid (2017) and at the Institute of Archaeology in Zagreb (2017).